wrbaldwin/db-week/Labs/data-design-for-microservices.md

 [Customer Spreadsheet](https://github.com/wrbaldwin/db-week/blob/master/docs/D04S07_Lab-Building-Scalable-Microservices.xlsx)

 ### Lab Prep
    1. Divide into groupsof 6-8 people
         * Each group is a consulting company
         * You have been hired to advise on Microservices

 ### About the Customer
+   2. Understand the customer
         * Customer is a successful bricks-and-mortar retailer
         * Old e-commerce system based on Oracle
         * They want replace it with something modern
         * They want something “Amazon-like”

 ### About the Spreadsheet
+   3. Analyze the Spreadsheet
        **Channel Affiliate**
            * 3rd party company
            * Selling through the client’s e-commerce site